Foxinodes/bitsong-dao-distribution/README.md

 npx tsx src/main.ts generateAuthzTx --separateFiles
 ```

-If the `--separateFiles` option is used, the command will:
+If the `--separateFiles` option is used, the command will generate additional files per delegator in addition to `tx-1.json` and `tx-2.json`:

-- Write one file per delegator for withdrawal transactions,
+- `withdraw-<delegatorAddress>.json`: Contains withdrawal transactions for the specified delegator.
-- Write one file per delegator for staking transactions.
+- `staking-<delegatorAddress>.json`: Contains staking transactions for the specified delegator.

 ### Generating DAODAO Compatible Transactions